fadzwaan/fadzwaan/README.md

 >Social engineering/phishing → rogue ScreenConnect → 4-stage VBScript → reconnaissance → payload selection → persistence/backdoor → ScreenConnect-based propagation[here](https://thehackernews.com/2026/09/rogue-screenconnect-clients-spread-four.html?m=1) [ai](https://chatgpt.com/share/6a9eb60b-d6e8-83ec-957b-58d9cdcbfc16?ogimg=plain]
 > Abused Google Play Store early access to distribute [trojan](https://thehackernews.com/2026/09/google-play-early-access-abused-to-push.html)
 > Claude can check if u misused its model for a very serios attack , some of are already too late, but they manage to stop the thing in Yemen but there are numerous cases group already utilised claude for making virus or campaign [here](https://thehackernews.com/2026/09/claude-used-to-automate-exploitation.html)
+> chrome risked with cleangulp with taking advantage of 2 CvE [here](https://thehackernews.com/2026/09/chinese-hackers-exploit-chrome-windows.html)